GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 ## 3. Create the integration to receive the PO data upon creation

 Create an app driven orchestration integration.
 Then start the integration with your ERP connection.
+The response from the PO creation event will be mapped to the request to your Apiary REST connection.

 ## 4. Create a PO in ERP

+[Watch this video to see PO creation](https://www.youtube.com/watch?v=jCUEBjNi86k)

 ## 5. Verify & monitor the integration on OIC & Apiary

-[Watch this video to see PO creation](https://www.youtube.com/watch?v=jCUEBjNi86k)

 ![](genericScreenshots/p.png)